-The new report allows the colonoscopist to generate a partially pre-populated Histopathology Report (patient details, colonoscopist diagnosis and findings), which can be sent to the laboratory with biopsy specimens collected during the colonoscopy procedure.
-Importantly, the report assists the provision of important information to the National Bowel Cancer Screening Program.
+The report is available in both hard-copy (paper) and electronic versions.
+It allows the colonoscopist to generate a partially pre-populated Histopathology Report (patient details, colonoscopist diagnosis and findings), which can be sent to the laboratory with biopsy specimens collected during the colonoscopy procedure.

 Frequently Asked Questions about the Colonoscopy and Histopathology Report

-1. Why has the new report been introduced and combined to include colonoscopy and histology biopsy reporting in one report?
+1. Why was the report introduced and combined to include colonoscopy and histopathology reporting in one report?

-To improve the collection of colonoscopy and histopathology from colonoscopic biopsies data by simplifying the reporting process.
-The new report collects a more complete set of data for colonoscopic outcomes.
+To improve the collection of colonoscopy and histopathology from colonoscopic biopsy data by simplifying the reporting process.
+The report collects a more complete set of data for colonoscopic outcomes.

 To make it easier to provide the data and provide more complete data in a standardised, consistent format.
-The system was developed by pathologists and colonoscopists who provide expert advice to the Department of Health and Ageing on the operation of and improvements to the National Bowel Cancer Screening Program.
+The system was developed by pathologists and colonoscopists who provide expert advice to the Department of Health on the operation of and improvements to the Program.

 Yes.
-The colonoscopy component of the report has been developed in consultation with colonoscopists and has been piloted in an operational environment to correct any problems before the report was released for general use.
+The colonoscopy component of the report was developed in consultation with colonoscopists, and it was piloted in an operational environment to correct any problems before the report was released for general use.
 The report has been endorsed by the Gastroenterological Society of Australia (GESA).
-Top of page

 The paper version of the report has extra copies of page 3 specifically for the pathologist.
 After you have completed the colonoscopy section of the report, the extra copies of page 3 can be sent to the pathologist with the specimens and any other paperwork.
 The electronic version of the report allows you to select to print an extra copy of page 3 to be sent to the pathologist with the specimen/s.

-No. At this time you need to download a new report each time you wish to lodge information with the Program Register.
+No. At this time you need to download a new report each time you wish to lodge information with the NCSR.